Uniformizing Gromov hyperbolic spaces with Busemann functions: Introduction

 We consider a complete geodesic $\delta$-hyperbolic space $X$ and a geodesic ray $\gamma:[0,\infty) \rightarrow X$.
 The \emph{Busemann function} $b_{\gamma}: X \rightarrow \R$ associated to $\gamma$ is defined by the limit

-Using the triangle inequality and the fact that $d(\gamma(t),\gamma(0)) = t$, it's easy to check that the right side is increasing in $t$ and bounded above by $d(\gamma(0),x)$, so this limit exists.
+Using the triangle inequality and the fact that $d(\gamma(t),\gamma(0)) = t$, it's easy to check that the right side is nonincreasing in $t$ and bounded below by $-d(\gamma(0),x)$, so this limit exists.
 It's also easily verified that $b_{\gamma}$ is 1-Lipschitz, thus in particular is continuous.
-For $\e > 0$ we can therefore define a positive continuous density $\rho_{\e,\gamma}$ on $X$ by
+As is customary when considering Busemann functions, we will refer to any translate $b = b_{\gamma} + s$ of $b_{\gamma}$ for a constant $s \in \R$ as a Busemann function as well.
+We write